The New Kingdom: When ancient Egypt was the ancient world's undisputed superpower

 The 19th and 20th Dynasties: The Ramesside period

-The 19th and 20th Dynasties were a time of great change in Egypt.
-These dynasties were marked by foreign invasions, civil wars, and the rise of the military leader, Ramses II.
+The 19th and 20th Dynasties were a time of even greater change in Egypt.

 Seti was another successful military leader who expanded Egypt's borders back into Syria.